menny/menny.github.io/_posts/2026-09-12-netta-vs-cnn.md

 The final comedic punchline—where the CNN guessed *Bodoni 72* and *Didot*, while Netta correctly identified *Times New Roman*—illustrates a core principle of machine learning:

-- **Closed-Set vs. Open-World Estimation**:
+- **Closed-Set Estimation (and the macOS Supplemental Gotcha)**:
   Discriminative CNN classifiers are closed-set estimators: their final layer is a softmax distribution across known training classes.
-When our first model was trained solely on Google Fonts, *Times New Roman* was literally not in its universe.
-The network yielded low confidence (15.9%) on *Teko* because it was forced to distribute probability among visually distant candidates.
+If a font isn't in the dataset, the network cannot predict it.

+  In our first run (Google Fonts), *Times New Roman* was simply not in the catalog.
+But what about the macOS run?
+  As it turns out, on modern macOS, standard document fonts—including *Times New Roman*—are tucked away inside `/System/Library/Fonts/Supplemental/`, whereas `/System/Library/Fonts/` mostly contains system UI fonts.
+Because my dataset script only scanned the top-level directory, *Times New Roman was never in the training set!*

+  The network wasn't failing; it was doing the best it could with the universe it was given, finding the closest visual relatives (the high-contrast serifs of *Bodoni 72* and *Didot*).
 - **Didone Serifs and Feature Proximity**:
   When retrained on macOS fonts, *Bodoni 72* and *Didot* topped the rankings.
 From a pure geometric feature standpoint, the network was picking up on the exact right visual family: high stroke contrast (dramatic contrast between thick vertical stems and razor-thin hairlines) and unbracketed horizontal serifs.
 In the feature space of the 512-D embedding, *Bodoni* and *Didot* sat right adjacent to the target sample.
 - **CNN Edge Detectors vs. Human Holistic Perception**: